Malhera/VSUB-Manipulator/README.md

 ***A Starbound Save manipulator for Windows.***

- - Dynamic number of dataset slots
+ - Dynamic number of dataset slots, name and rename them!
- - Dynamic number of backups per slot, oldest pruned after a modifiable number of backup per slot
+ - Dynamic number of backups per slot, oldest pruned after a modifiable number of backup per slot, + manual named backups that are immune to the pruning!
  - Wizard to create the first dataset ever from your current Starbound saves the first time you run the script and make it active in the script

  ## Menus